Discrimination when claiming benefits

 • getting extra support

 Giving you application forms in different formats can be a reasonable adjustment.
-For example, Braille, large print or audio.
+For example, braille, large print or audio.

 Other examples of reasonable adjustments include: